ptvan/ptvan.github.io/_posts/2020-01-20-neural-networks.md

 Because they require enormous investments of time, technical expertise and [electrical energy](https://cacm.acm.org/blogcacm/the-energy-footprint-of-humans-and-large-language-models/) there is a lot of interest in making LLMs more efficient.
 This can take several forms: making LLMs more efficient to train from scratch, making LLMs easier to tweak, or speeding up LLM queries.
 Since many applications only need a small portion of the LLM's weights to be updated, rather than all of them to be retrained, techniques like [LoRA](https://medium.com/@raquelhvaz/efficient-llm-fine-tuning-with-lora-e5edb88b64a1) (Low Rank Adaptation) can be used.
 LLM queries can be sped up using [Speculative decoding](https://research.google/blog/looking-back-at-speculative-decoding/) where multiple tokens of the response can be calculated simulaneously (_diffusion models_), replacing the older _autoregressive models_ that generate one response token at a time.

 As of 2024, one major development is **agentic AI**, smaller programs that _retrieve_ knowledge from LLMs, but can also use _external tools_.
-In increasing order of sophistication, the major conceptual types of agents are:
+A good overview of the major types of agents can be found [on IBM's Think blog](https://www.ibm.com/think/topics/ai-agent-types).

-- **Simple reflex agents**: reacts to input data via condition-action rules
-- **Model-based reflex agents**: remembers previous states in applying condition-action rules
-- **Goal-based agents**: works towards higher-level aims which can involve multiple steps
-- **Utility-based agents**: evaluates multiple runs of strategy
-- **Learning agents**: combines and optimizes strategies over time

-Tool use itself can be implemented in multiple ways: **Retrieval-Augmented Generation** (RAG) and **Cache-Augmented Generation** (CAG), optimizing for data freshness or latency, respectively.
+Tool use itself can be implemented in multiple ways: **Retrieval-Augmented Generation** (RAG) and **Cache-Augmented Generation** (CAG), prioritizing data freshness or latency, respectively.

 ### Running neural networks